-Neebing will post Environment Canada's public weather alerts relating to significant weather events on the Neebing website and Social Media Notification System.
+Neebing will post Environment Canada's public weather alerts relating to significant weather events on the Neebing Social Media Network and via the Text Alert system.

-Tornado Safety Hints
+Tornado Safety Information

 A personal tornado awareness program should include:

 - 1. being aware of the weather, knowing the radio, social media or television stations which broadcast up-to-the-minute weather information - 2. knowing the name by which Environment Canada refers to your forecast region when they issue weather watches and warnings - 3. reviewing personal household emergency plans of action